 The Guild makes available certain parking areas, as its resources permit, for the use of employees.
 When the number of parking spaces is limited, factors such as an employee's travel requirements and seniority may be considered in deciding which employees are permitted to park in The Guild's parking areas.

-At 521 Virginia Road, employees may park in any space except the ones marked handicapped or admissions visitor.
+At 521 Virginia Road, employees may park in any space except the ones marked handicapped, Reserved (for Bay Path University) or admissions visitor.
 At each residence, The Guild vehicle is always parked in the driveway.